eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![New Registry](./images/remoteeclipse/newReg1.png)

-1. Add your Docker Hub username.
+- Add your Docker Hub user name.
-2. Add your Docker Hub password.
+- Add your Docker Hub password.
-3. Click the checkbox to desigate this registry as push registry.
+- Click the checkbox to desigate this registry as a push registry.
-4. Your Docker Hub namespace (which is usually the same as your user name).
+- Enter your Docker Hub namespace, which is usually the same as your user name.

-The connection is tested to validate your credentials, and these are then stored in a Kubernetes secret within the Codewind service.
+The connection is tested to validate your credentials, which are then stored in a Kubernetes secret within the Codewind service.

-# 3. Create a new project
+## 3. Create a new project.

 1\.
 In the Codewind Explorer view, right-click your remote connection and select **Create New Project...**: